+a.
+Earth Stations

 34. Very Small Aperture Terminal (VSAT) Earth Stations, equivalent C-Band Earth Stations and antennas, and earth station systems comprised of very small aperture terminals operate in the 12 and 14 GHz bands and provide a variety of communications services to other stations in the network.
 VSAT systems consist of a network of technically-identical small Fixed-Satellite Earth Stations which often include a larger hub station.
-VSAT Earth

-Stations and C-Band Equivalent Earth Stations are authorized pursuant to part 25 of the Commission's Rules.
-Mobile Satellite Earth Stations, operating pursuant to part 25 of the Commission's Rules under blanket licenses for mobile antennas (transceivers), are smaller than one meter and provide voice or data communications, including position location information for mobile platforms such as cars, buses, or trucks.174 Fixed-Satellite Transmit/Receive and Transmit-Only Earth Station antennas, authorized or

-Mechanisms, Report and Order, FCC 99-175, CC Docket No. 98-171 (rel.
-July 14, 1999), 64 FR 41320 (Jul.
-30, 1999) (Contributor Reporting Requirements Order). registered under part 25 of the Commission's Rules, are operated by private and public carriers to provide telephone, television, data, and other forms of communications.
-Included in this category are telemetry, tracking and control (TT&C) earth stations, and earth station uplinks.
-For FY 2000, licensees of VSATs, Mobile Satellite Earth Stations, and Fixed-Satellite Transmit/Receive and Transmit-Only Earth Stations will pay a fee of \$175 per authorization or registration as well as or vehicle is in motion.
-In contrast, transportable units are moved to a fixed location and operate in a stationary (fixed) mode.
-Both are assessed the same regulatory fee for FY 2000.
+VSAT Earth Stations and C-Band Equivalent Earth Stations are authorized pursuant to part 25 of the Commission's Rules.
+Mobile Satellite Earth Stations, operating pursuant to part 25 of the Commission's Rules under blanket licenses for mobile antennas (transceivers), are smaller than one meter and provide voice or data communications, including position location information for mobile platforms such as cars, buses, or trucks.
+175 Fixed-Satellite Transmit/Receive and Transmit-Only Earth Station antennas, authorized or registered under part 25 of the Commission's Rules, are operated by private and public carriers to provide telephone, television, data, and other forms of communications.
+Included in this category are telemetry, tracking and control (TT&C) Earth stations, and Earth station uplinks.
+For FY 2000, licensees of VSATs, Mobile Satellite Earth Stations, and Fixed-Satellite Transmit/ Receive and Transmit-Only Earth Stations will pay a fee of \$175 per authorization or registration as well as a separate fee of \$175 for each associated Hub Station.

-173 See 1998 Biennial Regulatory Review- Streamlined Contributor Reporting Requirements Associated with Administration of Telecommunications Relay Services, North American Numbering Plan, Local Number Portability, and Universal Service Support

-174 Mobile earth stations are hand-held or vehiclebased units capable of operation while the operator